Fan Fic: Rise of the Galeforces

 - Humanity Ensues: A subtle variation.
 The memories of the organism whose DNA has been cloned are retained in the next life, so to a non-human creature like Adam it may seem as though he were turned into a human being.

 - Humiliation Conga: Takes up most of Episode 4.
 Ludlow's plans, which are implied to have taken up over 15 years' preparation, are slowly and painfully unraveled through the course of ten chapters by the Roaring Rampage of Revenge of a single teenage girl, in a single night.
-Oh, and at the end of it all she has him killed in a brutally horrific manner, in front of all the cast members he'd been treating like dirt up to this point.
+Oh, and at the end of it all she has him killed in a truly horrifying manner, in front of all the cast members he'd been treating like dirt up to this point.

 - I Am Not Weasel: Adam normally takes relatively minor offense to being called names, but his Berserk Button is being called a "dinosaur."
 It gets even more Hilarious in Hindsight when you realize that he was originally intended as an Aperture bioweapon.
 If the events of the fanfic provide any clues, the aforementioned D-word may also smack of You Have Outlived Your Usefulness.